Updated: May 28

 Physical illness; mysterious chronic sickness

-Pretty soon, I was more than just random-assorted sick… I was suffering from consistent symptoms on a daily basis.
-After that, life slowly became pretty small.
+Pretty soon, I was more than just random-assorted kinds of sick… I was suffering from consistent symptoms on a daily basis.
+After that, life quickly became small and my head became fucked.

 My high-functioning go-go-go life was over, without warning.
 I looked terrible and I felt like I was dying.
 Soon, I almost was.

 So, the thing about this time in my life is, it’s right after I had been on a huge upwards trajectory in life.
 I was finally going out and getting mine.

 One of the things I had gotten myself was a study abroad tour in South Africa.
 Of course, that monumental trip (my first time out of the country) was rapidly approaching right about now.